agnesoft/adev/style_guide.md

 -   the purpose of the readme is to provide quick overview of the project
     -   what the project does
     -   how is the project used
--   every readme must have 3 sections:
+-   every readme must have at lest 3 sections:
     -   **overview**: what the project does/provides and what are its features
     -   **prerequisites**: what are the prerequisites & dependencies of using the project
     -   **usage**: steps to start using the project with examples, e.g.